 The alignment was chosen as part of a study of the entire Eastgate/I-90 corridor, the Eastgate/I-90 Land Use and Transportation Project.
 The grant for the trail study was awarded through the National Scenic Byways program.

-Background & Community Involvement
+Background and Community Involvement

 There are a number of barriers for cyclists and pedestrians in the Eastgate/I-90 corridor, notably the gap in the MTS Greenway Trail.
 Many ideas were considered as part of the Eastgate/I-90 Land Use and Transportation Project on how to address the “Eastgate Gap.”
 Community input represented an important consideration in the assessment of trail alignment options.